Nursing Homes

 • Race/ethnicity.
 White people are more likely than other groups to go into a nursing home.

 1. Short-term Skilled Care.
-About 20 percent of of people currently in nursing homes have been there for 3 months or less.
-They generally need skilled nursing or rehabilitation and other therapy services for a short period of time.
-They often don’t need services for more than a few months.
-Their need for skilled care often relates to:
+About 20% of people in nursing homes have been there for 3 months or less.
+These residents need skilled nursing or therapy for a short time.
+The goal is to help them get stronger so they can go back home.
+Common reasons for short-term care include:

-• Having been in the hospital for infection or another illness
+• Being in the hospital for an infection or other illness

-4. Memory Care.
-Dementia and some mental health problems can cause some people to depend on others for reminders to carry out daily activities or help in doing them.
-Problems can also include difficult behaviors, such as abusing others, wandering, or problems communicating.
-These people may need supervision, along with other types of help.
+3. Memory Care and around-the-clock supervision.
+Dementia and some mental health conditions can cause people to need reminders or help with daily tasks.
+Some people may also show difficult behaviors, such as aggression, wandering, or trouble communicating.
+These people may need constant supervision and other forms of care.

-People can have more than one type of problem.
-For example, most residents have cognitive impairment and need help with their daily activities.
+Many residents have more than one type of problem.
+For example, most residents have memory problems and also need help with daily activities.

 Characteristics of Nursing Homes